Step 1: Create an Amazon CloudSearch Domain

 Submit data for indexing

 Each domain has a unique endpoint through which you submit search requests to the domain.
-For example, the endpoint for a domain called movies created in the US East (Northern Virginia) Region might be:
+For example, the endpoint for a domain called movies created in the US East (N. Virginia) region might be:

-To configure the new domain, you need to specify:
+To configure the new domain, you must specify:

 Access policies for the domain's document service and search service endpoints.